To protect the rights of everyone using the Vinton Public Library the following rules are hereby posted and will be enforced.

 The Vinton Public Library will not charge fines for overdue materials except for overdue DVDs.

-After a one day grace period, $1.00 (one dollar) per day will be charged until the DVD is returned, with a maximum fine of $20 (twenty dollars).
+A fee of $1.00 (one dollar) per day will be charged until the DVD is returned, with a maximum fine of $20 (twenty dollars).

 If a patron's account indicates a fine of $10 (10 dollars) or more, no additional materials may be checked out and computer usage will be denied until the fine is paid.